 To help B2B businesses optimize their landing pages, we asked marketing experts and business professionals this question for their best advice.
 From including a clear call to action (CTA) to keeping it all about conversion, there are several strategies that may help you increase sales for your company.

-Here are nine best practices for B2B business landing pages:
+Here are nine best practices for B2B marketing of business landing pages:

 - Include a Clear Call to Action

 - Incorporate Multiple CTAs

 - Add an Opt-In Form